How to export animated banners from Figma to HTML using Bannerify

 Figma plugin used in this video

-Animate and export production ready banners from Figma to HTML for different platforms in seconds.Try Bannerify
+Animate and export production ready banners from Figma to HTML, GIFs and Videos, in seconds.Try Bannerify

 Hey, this is Adam from Figmatic.
 Today we're going to be looking at how to design, animate and finally export banner designs from Figma directly to HTML (including a number of advertising platforms).